 1. Eat a porchetta sandwich from Meat & Bread

 Meat & Bread is one of the best Gastown restaurants and it should definitely be on your list of things to do in Gastown.
 During weekday lunch this place is packed with office workers but the line moves quickly and it’s well worth the wait anyway!

-Whilst there are a few options on the menu, you can’t visit without at least one person in your group getting their classic porchetta sandwich that comes with salsa verde and crackling.
+Whilst there are a few options on the menu, you can’t visit Vancouver without at least one person in your group getting their classic porchetta sandwich that comes with salsa verde and crackling.
 It is so, SO good; add it to your places to go in Gastown list now.

 2. Watch the Steam Clock in action

 The Steam Clock is perhaps the most iconic landmark in Gastown (and also one of the best known in Vancouver).
 The main sight in Gastown and the item on everyone’s ‘what to see in Gastown’ list is the Gastown Steam Clock.
 If you ask someone what to do in Vancouver, chances are they’ll suggest you check the Gastown steam clock out.
 You couldn’t possibly visit the city without taking a look at the steam clock and hanging around for it to burst into action.